Kranthikum4r/DSA-A2Z/README.md

-# DSA-SQL Journey
+# DSA Journey
 ## Every Day Counts
-My day-to-day DSA & SQL Journey
+My day-to-day DSA Journey
 Starting with:
 # A2Z Striver's Sheet
 (for DSA)
 starting the sheet from 27 july, 2026 (Monday)
-# SQL 150

 This also includes the journey of my contests in:
 --LeetCode